diantyapitaloka/College-Filtering/README.md

 - This method is much cleaner than chaining multiple OR statements together.
 It streamlines your code and makes it significantly easier for others to read.
 - Naming your vector clearly helps document the specific purpose of the filter.
 It allows future users to understand exactly which group of colleges is being analyzed.
 - You apply the logical results to the data frame index to created a subset.
 This process ensures that only the colleges belonging to your specified alliances remain.
+- Dynamic Data Auditing: It is helpful to check the unique values in your column first to ensure your input list accounts for all possible variations of a college name.
 - The vector can be saved as a separate variable to make your filtering process more dynamic.
 This allows you to update the list of alliances without rewriting the main logic.
 - Strings within your vector must match the data frame entries exactly regarding capitalization.
 Even a small typo or case mismatch will result in that specific row being excluded.
 - Using specialized operators like %in% is generally faster than manual loops for large datasets.
 It leverages optimized internal functions to scan your data frame rapidly.